A dormant, overmassive black hole in the early Universe: Methods

 \subsection{Estimation of the Black hole mass and accretion rate}

-As mentioned in the main text the broad component of H$\alpha$ can be used to infer the black hole mass by assuming the local scaling relations and, specifically, from the equation \cite{Reines2013,VolonteriBHmass}:
+As mentioned in the main text the broad component of H$\alpha$ can be used to infer the black hole mass by assuming the local scaling relations being valid at high redshift and, specifically, from the equation \citem{Reines2013,VolonteriBHmass}: